timothypratley/justice/README.md

 Justice rewrites the rule syntax into Datalog queries with rule clauses.
 The pattern based rewriting is made possible by [Meander](https://github.com/noprompt/meander).

-The `ancestor` rule produces code that constructs a query:
+The `ancestor` rule produces code that constructs a query similar to:

-    (datascript.core/q
+    (d/q
        '{:find [[?result ...]]
          :where [(ancestor ?x ?result)]
          :in [$ % ?x]}